BrianGardnerAtl/website/_drafts/setup_and_text.md

 <img src="/assets/images/compose_1/user_info_row_view.png" alt="User info row
 view displayed in the preview pane" class="post-image"/>

-The `MaterialTheme` allows me to apply a theme to my composable functions if I want but I am not using it right now.
-In a later blog post I'll take a look at what the theme does and how to modify it.
+The `MaterialTheme` allows me to apply a theme to my composable functions but I am not using it right now.
+In a later blog post I will take a look at what the theme does and how to modify it.

 While the row displays all of the text, it still looks pretty bad.